google/gtest-parallel/README.md

 ## Running tests cases in parallel

+Sometimes tests within a single test case use globally-shared resources (instead of temporary files or fake/mock objects) and cannot be run in parallel.
-Sometimes tests in test case make system-wide changes in their `SetUp()/SetUpTestCase()` methods.
-Examples of such changes are opening sockets on fixed address:port, writing to files at fixed location, etc. Running such code in parallel processes most likely will fail.
-In order to avoid this situation `gtest-parallel` provides `--serialize_test_cases` capability.
+Examples of such changes are opening sockets on fixed `address:port`, writing to files at fixed location, etc. Running such tests in parallel will either fail or be flaky.
+For test binaries where tests are not self contained, but test cases are, --serialize_test_cases can be provided to prevent them from running in parallel, while still benefiting from parallel speedup between test cases.

-    # ./gtest-parallel --serialize_test_cases path/to/binary

-This option can be used along with other `gtest-parallel` options and it ensures that tests from the same test case are never run in parallel.
-Naturally this works as long as other tests cases do not do the same globally visible things.